• Skip to primary navigation

 It is for the better performance of the employee’s duties and (for that type of employment) it is customary for employers to provide living accommodation (e.g. hotel-worker); or

-If a partner is a continuing partner then the normal CYB of assessment will apply.
+If a partner is a continuing partner then the normal TYB of assessment will apply.

-If a new partner joins the partnership then the opening years bases of assessment will apply for that partner using the date the partner joined the partnership as his / her start date.
+If a new partner joins the partnership then the opening year basis of assessment will apply for that partner using the date the partner joined the partnership as his / her start date.

-If a partner leaves the partnership then the closing years bases of assessment will apply for that partner using the date the partner leaves the partnership as his / her cessation date.
+If a partner leaves the partnership then the closing year basis of assessment will apply for that partner using the date the partner leaves the partnership as his / her cessation date.

-How should the adjusted trading profit or loss of a partnership be divided between the partners of a partnership.
+How should the adjusted trading profit or loss of a partnership be divided?

 According to the profit sharing agreement in force during the accounting period in which the trading profit or loss was made.

-An unincorporated trader has always been profitable and prepared accounts to 31 December in each year, but for the accounting year ended 31 December 2022 incurred an adjusted trading loss of £30,000.
-Explain the tax reliefs available to the trader in relation to the loss sustained
+An unincorporated trader has always been profitable and prepared accounts to 31 March each year.
+In the year ended 31 March 2026 the trader made a loss.
+Describe the ways in which the loss could be relieved.

 Any loss not utilised in the reliefs above will be carried forward to set off against the next available future trading profits of the same trade.

-Describe what tax relief would be available if a trader paid a premium when granted an 11 year lease on business premises.
+Describe what tax relief would be available if a trader paid a premium on a short lease for trading purposes.

-In what circumstances would the election to transfer the transferrable amount of the PA be worthwhile and when must the election be made
+In what circumstances would the election to transfer the transferrable amount be beneficial and when must it be made?

 The election is only likely to be made when one spouse is a non taxpayer and has an amount of unused PA that would otherwise be wasted and the other spouse is a basic rate taxpayer.